-Death By Working by Admin
+Death By Working

 Last week, a piece of news really caught my ears.
 Seeing something that had been floating around in the workplace in the form of workplace urban legends published bold and loud courtesy of Associated Press made it home in my mind.
 The story concerns the death of a man at work, by working.
 Apparently, this phenomenon of death by working is quite common in Japan, that the phenomenon actually have its own pop culture terminology.
 This is a piece of bizarro news that I hope everyone takes to heart, literally.